 |Compress attachments||X No||X No|

 * Despite the fact that the Auto respond and the Forward message actions can be applied to both secure and envelope messages, they are executed only on one of these messages at once.
 Such a solution ensures that these actions are not duplicated (messages are not sent twice to the same recipient).
 The decision whether to execute these actions on secure messages or on envelopes is determined by the presence of at least one other action defined in a particular rule that can only be processed on envelope messages.

 Study the examples below to better understand in which scenarios the aforementioned actions will be applied to secure messages or envelope messages:

 - If there is only the Auto respond or the Forward message action set in a rule, then one of these actions is applied to a secure message.

 - If there are only both the Auto respond and the Forward message actions set in a rule, then they are applied to a secure message.

-- If there are either the Auto respond or / and the Forward message actions set in a rule and there is at least one other action that requires creation of the envelope message, then the Auto respond or / and the Forward message actions are applied to the envelope.
+- If there are either the Auto respond and/or the Forward message action set in a rule and there is at least one other action that requires creation of an envelope message, then the Auto respond and/or the Forward message actions are applied to the envelope.
 The rest of actions if present, in turn, are executed in one of the patterns described above.